 Puppeteers UK ~ PUK is the umbrella organisation which brings together the four main puppetry organisations in the UK to provide a unique information service about all aspects of puppetry within the UK.
 From a ‘What’s On’ to a directory of puppeteers and puppet makers.

-The Museum of London ~ The Museum of London has in it’s collection a small but very important group of Television puppets including Andy Pandy and Bill and Ben.
-Puppets from this collection can be viewed by searching their collection.
+The Museum of London ~ The Museum of London has in it’s a collection a small but very important group of television puppets including Andy Pandy and Bill and Ben.
+Puppets from this collection can be viewed by searching their collection online.

-Biggar Puppet Theatre ~ The Biggar Puppet Theatre has a small museum containing impornat puppets from many of the notable British Puppet Makers including Victorian Barnard figures, and marionettes made by Eric Bramall, John Thirtle and Stan Parker
+Biggar Puppet Theatre ~ The Biggar Puppet Theatre has a small museum containing important puppets from many of the notable British puppet makers including Victorian Barnard figures, and marionettes made by Eric Bramall, John Thirtle and Stan Parker

 The Pitt Rivers Museum ~ The Pitt Rivers collection contains approx 450 puppets from many countries.
 Important British puppets in the collection include hand puppets made and used by Walter Wilkinson.